 Second, there’s no lift for the upper back or biceps, so this isn’t going to be an ideal routine for developing all-around practical strength or aesthetics.

 Third, the low-bar squat is given a massive emphasis.
 I mean, I get it.
 Our quads and glutes are by far our biggest muscle groups, meaning that squats are the lift that stimulate the most overall muscle growth.
 Squats are also profoundly healthy.

 However, putting such incredible emphasis on squatting will mean that our upper-body strength would become a limiting factor outside of the gym, that our bench press would lag behind, and that our proportions would become more pear-like.
 Now, don’t me wrong, it’s don’t have any prejudice against pears.
 In fact, some of my best friends are pears.
-It’s just that I’d rather look like tortilla chips, and most women would rather look like a calabashes.
+It’s just that most men would rather look like tortilla chips, and most women would rather look like a calabashes.

 The StrongLifts 5×5 Approach

 Mehdi from StrongLifts suggests a similar set of 5 lifts: